-that twist the 2-algebra structure on $D(B\bbZ_2)$.
-We have the following \textrm{braided} equivalences
+we will detail this construction in the main text.
+These 2-cocycles $\bar e,\bar c$ contribute to twist the 2-algebra structure on $D(B\bbZ_2)$ in such a way that we have the following. \begin{theorem} We have the following \textrm{braided} equivalences

-where $\tau\in H^3(\bbZ_2,\bbZ_2)$ is the Postnikov class of $D(B\bbZ_2)$. \end{theorem} The 4-cocycles $\omega_b,\omega_f$, when pulled-back by a classifying map $X\rightarrow BD(B\bbZ_2)$ on a 4-manifold $X$, give precisely the Dijkgraaf-Witten Lagrangian of the underlying topological NLSM \cite{Zhu:2019}.
+where $Z_1$ is the Drinfel'd centre and $\Sigma$ is the condensation completion functor defined in \cite{Gaiotto:2019xmp} (note $\operatorname{2Vect}^{KV} = \Sigma\operatorname{Vect}$). \end{theorem} Moreover, we show that the 4-cocycles $\omega_b,\omega_f$, when pulled-back by a classifying map $X\rightarrow BD(B\bbZ_2)$ on a 4-manifold $X$, give precisely the Dijkgraaf-Witten Lagrangian of the underlying topological NLSM \cite{Zhu:2019}.
 The meaning of "twisting" shall be made clear in the main text.